 - Professional development participants are more deeply invested and learn more when they investigate their own questions.

-Early on, the RBF offered its grantees a range of capacity-building supports, including one-on-one consultations, site visits, and workshops.
-The Foundation’s consultants, quickly grasping that these were not enough, urged the RBF to create, support, and offer multi-session initiatives -- seminars and institutes -- to all grantees.
+The RBF offered its grantees a range of capacity-building supports, including one-on-one consultations, site visits, and workshops.
+The Foundation’s consultants urged the RBF to create, support, and offer multi-session initiatives -- seminars and institutes -- to all grantees.
 Only such intensive efforts, they argued, could bolster the effectiveness of both grantee programs and grantee staff members.

-In 2002, RBF created and filled two full-time positions -- Lena Townsend as Executive Director and Anne Lawrence as Program Officer -- thereby ensuring consistent, ongoing support for grantees.
-With the arrival of Townsend and Lawrence, the RBF expanded its internal capacity to support grantee programs beyond the provision of grants.
-These included annual, one-on-one Support Visits with each grantee agency, addressing issues related to the RBF-funded program as well as to organizational capacity; and Foundation-created or - sponsored, multi-session professional development series -- each focused on a specific area, such as program evaluation, and open to interested grantees who sign up for entire series.
+With the arrival of Lena Townsend, Anne Lawrence, and Sara Hill, the RBF expanded its internal capacity to support grantee programs beyond the provision of grants.
+These included annual, one-on-one Support Visits with each grantee agency, and multi-session professional development series -- each focused on a specific topic area, such as program evaluation.

 Over time, RBF offerings -- always voluntary – included:

-In 2006, the RBF added "Networking Meetings" for program staff, each focusing on a topic or area of interest identified through Anne Lawrence's work with RBF grantees, such as Advocacy, Family Involvement, Evaluation, Media Literacy, and Common Core Standards.
-Most Networking Meetings featured the work of a grantee -- presented by an involved practitioner -- and included handouts for sharing.
-The "networking" aspect means to link youth practitioners from around the city and across programs to share tools, activities, experiences, innovations, and challenges and issues.
-This has meant, from the start, that all Networking sessions are open to any interested youth practitioner, whether working in an RBF grantee program or not.
+In 2006, the RBF added "Networking Meetings" for program staff, each focusing on a topic or area of interest identified by RBF grantees, such as Advocacy, Family Involvement, Evaluation, Media Literacy, and Common Core Standards.
+Most Networking Meetings featured the work of a grantee.
+This networking, offered to RBF grantees as well as to those who were not funded by RBF, linked youth practitioners from around the city and across programs to share tools, activities, experiences, innovations, and challenges and issues.

 - Video: RBF Program Officer Anne Lawrence and Suzanne Marten of the Center for Educational Options describe the history and approach of the Julia Palmer Library Development and Literacy Support Project at a year-end celebration on May 30, 2013.